queueit/KnownUser.V3.ASPNET/README.md

 The recommended way is to use the Go Queue-it self-service portal to setup the configuration.
 The configuration specifies a set of Triggers and Actions.
 A Trigger is an expression matching one, more or all URLs on your website.
 When a user enter your website and the URL matches a Trigger-expression the corresponding Action will be triggered.
-The Action specifies which queue the users should be send to.
+The Action specifies which queue the users should be sent to.
 In this way you can specify which queue(s) should protect which page(s) on the fly without changing the server-side integration.

 This configuration can then be downloaded to your application server as shown in the *[IntegrationConfigProvider](https://github.com/queueit/KnownUser.V3.ASPNET/blob/master/Documentation/IntegrationConfigProvider.cs)* example.